Explore

 If the snow bridge over the crevasse looks grey or sags in the middle, DO NOT STEP on it.
 Jump it safely or find a rock-solid detour.

-→ See full itinerary with altitude profileRated moderate.
+→ See full itinerary with altitude profileRated challenging.
 A perfect showcase of Himalayan transitions: thick forests, steep grass ridges, chaotic rock moraines, and finally a massive, flat, crevassed glacier.

 → See difficulty breakdown and fitness guidePackages range from ₹15,000 to ₹22,000.
 Inclusions and hidden costs vary by operator tier.